Ivers Whitney Adams: Baseball

 Adams was the founder, organizer and first president of the Boston Base Ball Association, the legal corporation that operated the baseball club initially known as the Boston Red Stockings.
-The club was Boston's first professional baseball team, continues to operate today as the Atlanta Braves, and is the longest continuously operating team in Major League Baseball.
-On January 20, 1871, the Boston Base Ball Association was legally organized by Adams with $15,000 raised from investors and the commitment of Harry Wright, manager of America's first professional baseball team, the Cincinnati Red Stockings, to manage the new Boston club.
+The club was Boston's first professional baseball team and continues to operate today as the Atlanta Braves.
+It is the longest continuously operating team in Major League Baseball.
+On January 20, 1871, the Boston Base Ball Association was legally organized by Adams with $15,000 raised from investors and the commitment of Harry Wright, manager of America's first professional baseball team, the Cincinnati Red Stockings brought in to manage the new Boston club.

 "To Ivers W. Adams belongs the credit of first conceiving the idea of a professional baseball team for our city.
 Mr. Adams' interest in outdoor athletic sports in a general way, more particularly in baseball, led him to consider the possibility of establishing such a team for Boston.
 Could a team be secured whose members were temperate men, honest in their efforts to win, and proficient in this sport?
 Could satisfactory backing be found for it in Boston after the eliminating of pool and liquor selling on the grounds, factors then in vogue with most of the semi-professional teams in existence in different parts of the country?
 Mr. Adams carefully considered the matter months before the first step was taken, finally deciding if the right men could be found he would make the effort.

 The attention of the baseball world in 1870 was turned to the Red Stockings of Cincinnati.
 The Wrights, Harry and George, were known to be the leading spirits of that team.
 Mr. Adams' attention was called to them, and in conversation with a leading local cricketer at that time, he became convinced the Wrights were the men wanted, and failing to secure them, the effort would be abandoned.
 A correspondence was opened, resulting in Mr. Adams visiting Cincinnati and meeting the Wrights.
 Subsequently George came to Boston, and during the following few weeks, while here as Mr. Adams' guest and in constant communication with Harry in Cincinnati, the first Boston team was determined upon at a meeting held at the Parker House on January 10, 1870."